푸룬은 변비에도 좋지요 버섯은 좋아하는거니깐~ 좋은정보 감사합니다

 If you buy whole macadamia nuts

-It tastes good when eaten with yogurt.
+It tastes good with yogurt too.